Barty’s Miami crown confirms why she’s world’s best

 Ash Barty has reminded everyone why she’s the best in the world with a brilliant victory over Bianca Andreescu to lift the Miami Open title in her first tournament outside Australia for over a year.

-Canada’s Andreescu had to retire with an ankle injury when 6-3 4-0 down in Saturday’s final – but Queenslander Barty was already dismantling her outclassed opponent before the sad conclusion.
+Canada’s Andreescu had to retire with an ankle injury when 6-3 4-0 down in Sunday morning’s final, but Queenslander Barty was already dismantling her outclassed opponent before the sad conclusion.

-Barty, who spent last year out of competitive action back home during the pandemic, demonstrated her readiness for global tennis domination again with a superb all-court display to outplay the 2019 US Open champion.
+Barty, who spent last year out of competitive action in Australia during the pandemic, demonstrated her readiness for global tennis domination again with a superb all-court display to outplay the 2019 US Open champion.

-Barty was on the way to what seemed an inevitable victory when Andreescu took a tumble, turning her right ankle when 2-0 down in the second set and having to call for the trainer at the end of the game when three-down.
+Barty was on the way to what seemed an inevitable victory when Andreescu took a tumble, turning her right ankle when 2-0 down in the second set and having to call for the trainer at the end of the game when 3-0 down.

 She tried gamely to carry on with ankle strapped but, five points later, when the merciless Barty served an ace to go 4-0 up, the 20-year-old slumped to her haunches, broke down in tears and trudged to the net to concede after just 59 one-sided minutes.